HaoranLiao/haoranliao.github.io/_pages/teaching.md

 * Ph.D.
 Student Researcher, UC Berkeley
 <br> 09/2018&ndash;12/2023 &nbsp;Berkeley, United States
   * Analytically and numerically studied decoherence in tensor network discriminative QML models and their connections to classical Bayesian networks.
 Showed that adding noisy ancillas helps mitigate decoherence effect in simulations with distributed GPU training.
+(QMI 2022)
   * Developed a novel protocol based on the RNN/LSTM for continuous quantum error correction with dispersive readout measurements on superconducting qubits.
 The protocol decodes the errors and applies active corrections.
 Benchmarked against our Bayesian inference model (similar to hidden Markov models) on tasks including adiabatic quantum computing.
+(NJP 2022)
   * Derived the robustness of general quantum classifiers against worst-case input perturbations based on the concentration of measure phenomenon in SU(N) equipped with the Haar measure.
 Argued against the previous belief of vulnerability in generic quantum classifiers and proved that their practical robustness decreases only mildly polynomially in the number of qubits.
+(PRA 2021)

 ---